 Budget Options: Big Horn Motel, the Drake Inn, Homestead Inn Banff, YWCA Banff Hotel, King Edward Hotel, and many more.

-Mid-Range Options: Best Western Plus, Banff Park Lodge, Mount Royal Hotel, Buffalo Mountain Lodge, and many more.
+Mid-Range Options: Best Western Plus, Banff Park Lodge, Mount Royal Hotel, and many more.

 Luxury Options: Fairmont Banff Springs, Chateau Lake Louise, Rimrock Resort Hotel.

 As you can see, Banff lodging is quite varied.
 The cheapest option is camping but some budget Banff hotels are only $60 in the low season.